 More ‘real-life’ research requires to be undertaken directly within normal school and learning environments rather than in more remote experimental settings.
 A greater emphasis on evidence-based findings which identify best conditions, including the application of new technological study programmes, for individual and group learning is necessary.
 Appropriate explorations would include ascertaining the most productive ways of organising scientific studies for adolescents and how to enable young pupils to overcome cognitive and emotional aspects of anxiety linked with the learning of language or mathematics.
 Some research findings might lead to dramatic progress in curricular areas as could be the accumulative impact of a variety of small but germane improvements.
 All trainee and qualified teachers should be supported in further advancing their proficiency as practitioner-researchers to enable them to boost and enrich their cherished ‘learning communities’.

 Learning experiences generally require a set of prerequisites which enable them to be successful and effective.
 These can comprise personal attributes, the structure of programmes of study, the quality of support provided, and family and environmental influences.
 When optimum conditions reign, valuable outcomes such as self-knowledge, a thirst for relevant information and understanding, objectivity, open-mindedness and creative flexibility are likely to blossom.
-Personal characteristics of this kind will ensure that learners can adapt swiftly and appropriately to evolving and differing innovations, discoveries and occupations.
+It is not surprising that total immersion in learning is sometimes described as ‘flow’ or ‘group flow’.
+Characteristics of this kind will ensure that learners can adapt swiftly and appropriately to evolving and differing innovations, discoveries and occupations.
 Promoting constructive learning styles across all sectors of society is an immense challenge which every nation should welcome and champion.
 Significant cultural shifts towards meeting this commendable aspiration should be agreed by all as a highly desirable priority.

 Key features of authentic learning for children, adolescents and adults, regardless of their ages, abilities or social backgrounds, include: